 Learn about the dental coverage options from local and state health programs, government insurance plans, dental schools, and clinical trials for people with limited incomes.

 Learn about financial assistance programs to help with eye exams, surgery, prescriptions or glasses.

 Under the Emergency Medical Treatment and Labor Act (EMTALA), you're guaranteed access to an emergency medical evaluation, even if you can't pay.
 The act requires hospitals that receive Medicare funding and that provide emergency services to evaluate anyone who comes to their emergency room and requests treatment.
 If the evaluation confirms that you have an emergency medical condition, including active labor, they are then required to provide stabilizing treatment for you regardless of your ability to pay.

 Charity Care Programs

 Charity care programs help uninsured patients who can't afford to pay their medical bills and don't qualify for government aid.
 The patient services department of your hospital can help you find out if you're eligible.
+Reach out to the hospital before the medical service and explain your situation.
 If you don't qualify, the hospital may offer you a payment plan.